 Self-employment and cancer

-Knowing how cancer will affect your business if you are self-employed can be difficult.
-Read more about the decisions you may need to make in the future.
+Knowing how cancer may affect you if you are self-employed can be difficult.
+Read more about this and decisions you may need to make.

 -